forestryio/forestry.io/hugo/content/blog/ftp-an-outdated-deployment-method-for-static-sites.md

 ### Store your site in a Bucket

 For the longest time I believed AWS made it purposefully difficult to use their services.
 I haven't dropped that thought quite yet but there's certainly something to be said about how powerful this option can be.
 The stack that we're proposing is an **S3 bucket** to store your file, a **CloudFront distribution** to cache and serve your files to the public,a **Lambda@Edge** function to provide some expected behavior that is not available from CloudFront by default and an **IAM User** with write access to the bucket.
 This user is how Forestry will deploy your website.

+To make it easier for you to implement this solution we created [a template and a guide](https://forestry.io/docs/hosting/s3-cloudfront-stack/).